Welcome to AHPRA

 The easiest way to renew your registration is online.
 Make sure you renew on time because, under the National Law, there is no option for AHPRA or a National Board to renew your registration after the end of the late period without a new application.

-You can visit our website or access advice through our online enquiry form or call our enquiry centre.
+You can visit the AHPRA website or access advice through our online enquiry form or call our enquiry centre.
 Our website is a great place to start when you are looking for information on many different questions about the National Scheme.

 Submit an online enquiry form any time and we will get back to you as soon as possible.
 There are categories of enquiries to select, reflecting the most common information requests, including getting your user ID and pass code reissued, or checking your application status.